Fig 1. Cross-section of a mature plant stem.

 Internal structure of a stem

-The internal structure of the stem reflects the function (see Figure 1).
+The internal structure of the stem reflects the function (Fig 1).
 There are conducting and supporting tissues.
 These are basically the same in all parts of the plant and the description given here will cover roots and leaves as well.
 It is in the arrangement of the tissues that roots and stems mainly differ.

 The internal structure is studied by cutting very thin sections and examining them under a microscope.
 A suitable, easily obtained dicotyledon stem for study is that of the sunflower.
 A section of an internode cut a short distance from the tip shows the mature primary structure.
 The epidermal cells are regular and have a waxy cuticle on the outside.
 The cortex cells are simple and of the type known as parenchyma.
 In the outer cortical region the cells have thicker walls for extra support and are known as collenchyma cells.
 The inner layer of the cortex is the starch sheath whose cells have starch deposits within them.
 Inside this sheath is the stele, made up of vascular tissue and pith.
 The conducting (vascular) tissue is arranged in vascular bundles.
 Each bundle has on the outside a number of sclerenchyma fibers.
 These are elongated cells whose walls have been impregnated with various chemicals known collectively as lignin.
 The fibers have no cytoplasm and are therefore not living cells.
 They are tough and elastic, enabling the plant to stand bending by the wind.
 The phloem is the tissue through which manufactured food is transported.
 It consists of elongated sieve-tubes with large vacuoles.
 The ends of the tubes are perforated (sieve-plates), allowing passage of the food solutions.
 Each sieve tube has a companion cell alongside it which regulates its functioning.
 There is usually some ordinary parenchyma tissue too.